 In order to assist in the completion of the requirements for the program, all candidates are assigned a graduate faculty advisor who serves as the portfolio advisor and reviewer.
 A one semester, 120 hour internship is included in the program in addition to 22 hours of field experiences embedded in these courses: EDU 612 and EDL 610.
-Candidates are required to complete the Illinois Content Area Test for this licensure.
 There is no state or university requirement of candidates to take or pass the Illinois Teacher Evaluation Training as part of this program.
 Candidates may choose to complete the Illinois Teacher Evaluation training to be qualified as a certified teacher evaluator who has the authority to evaluate staff.